 That will reduce business for Gefco’s 4PL Solutions arm, but its 3PL operation can still compete directly for work in these areas.

-One of the principles of the 4PL service Gefco has implemented for Opel/Vauxhall is that it will remain a separate entity from the rest of the logistics provider’s organisation.
+Separate from 3PLOne of the principles of the 4PL service Gefco has implemented for Opel/Vauxhall is that it will remain a separate entity from the rest of the logistics provider’s organisation.
 In terms of IT, for instance, Gefco’s 4PL operation uses its own tools, which are not accessible to its 3PL operations.

 “This was a condition of being able to include Gefco [as a] 3PL in our tenders,” explains Redier.
 “We have the obligation to be fully objective, otherwise it could be distorting competition and giving an advantage to Gefco as a 3PL.”